isomerpages/cpib-corp-old/_careers/3-management-executive.md

 $3,100 - $4,038 (indicative salary range for degree holders; successful candidates with relevant work experience will be remunerated accordingly).

-All interested applicants are encouraged to look out for available positions on <a href="https://www.careers.gov.sg/" target="_blank">Careers@Gov</a> website.
-Applications can only be submitted through <a href="https://www.careers.gov.sg/" target="_blank">Careers@Gov</a> website during the Bureau's recruitment exercises.
+All interested applicants are encouraged to look out for available positions on [Careers@Gov](https://www.careers.gov.sg/) website.
+Applications can only be submitted through [Careers@Gov](https://www.careers.gov.sg/) website during the Bureau's recruitment exercises.